AspirinCode/DiversityNet/README.md

 For more details, please refer to our Authorea paper: [DiversityNet: a collaborative benchmark for generative AI models in chemistry](https://www.authorea.com/users/226673/articles/285209-diversitynet-a-collaborative-benchmark-for-generative-ai-models-in-chemistry) .

-See also the Texygen paper: [Texygen: A Benchmarking Platform for Text Generation Models](https://arxiv.org/abs/1802.01886) by Yaoming Zhu et al. 2018, on which this code is based.

 Should you have any questions and enquiries, please feel free to contact us on [Telegram](https://t.me/joinchat/Go4mTw0drJBrCdal0JWu1g) or otherwise Mostapha Benhenda (mostaphabenhenda [AT] gmail.com).

 ## Requirement